apache/flink/docs/dev/table/tableApi.zh.md

         <span class="label label-primary">Batch</span>
       </td>
       <td>
-        <p>Similar to a SQL EXCEPT ALL clause.
+        <p>Similar to an SQL EXCEPT ALL clause.
 MinusAll returns the records that do not exist in the right table.
 A record that is present n times in the left table and m times in the right table is returned (n - m) times, i.e., as many duplicates as are present in the right table are removed.
 Both tables must have identical field types.</p>
 {% highlight java %}
 Table left = tableEnv.fromDataSet(ds1, "a, b, c");
 Table right = tableEnv.fromDataSet(ds2, "a, b, c");